 Along with heart disease mentioned above, drinking coffee could help to prevent stroke.
 Just one cup could reduce your chance of stroke by 20% according to a 2015 study published in the journal Stroke.
 This study was based on almost 82,500 men and women in Japan and was conducted over a 13 year period.
 It found that those participants drinking coffee regularly were less likely to have a stroke compared to those who didn’t.
 A 10-year Swedish research on 35,000 women between the age of 49 to 83 showed that those who drank two plus cups of coffee daily had their chance of stroke cut by almost a quarter!

 Coffee Promotes Weight-Loss

 While I am not suggesting you rely on copious cups of coffee to boost your weight loss, it is widely known that caffeine can speed up metabolism.
-Caffeine increases metabolic rate from anything between 3 and 11% and it’s a slow metabolism that contributes to weight-gain.
+Caffeine increases the metabolic rate from anything between 3 and 11% and it’s a slow metabolism that contributes to weight gain.
 A recent study published in Nature Communications showed that coffee can indeed help with weight loss.